Futura-Py/.github/profile/README.md

     <h1 align="center">Futura Software</h1>
 </p>

 We are **Futura Software**!
-We develop beautiful native-looking Python Apps in tkinter using rdbendes [Sun-Valley ttk theme](https://github.com/rdbende/sun-valley-ttk-theme) such as [TimerX](https://github.com/futura-py/TimerX)!
+We develop beautiful native-looking Python Apps in tkinter using rdbende's [Sun-Valley ttk theme](https://github.com/rdbende/sun-valley-ttk-theme) such as [TimerX](https://github.com/futura-py/TimerX)!

 Feel free to contribute on one of our projects!